-- 1. An Appeal may be lodged by any person or body with a legitimate interest against any Decision made by any person or body authorised under the Statutes, GRs or Sport Rules, provided it is admissible (see paragraph 2 below): - 1.1.
-With the Appeal Committee (or with the FEI Tribunal if there is no Appeal Committee) against Decisions by the Ground Jury. - 1.2.
-With the FEI Tribunal against Decisions of the Appeal Committee or any other person or body. - 1.3.
-With the CAS against Decisions by the FEI Tribunal.
-The person or body lodging such Appeal shall inform the Secretary General and provide him with copies of the statement of Appeal. - 2.
-An Appeal is not admissible:
+- 1. An Appeal may be lodged by any person or body with a legitimate interest against any Decision made by any person or body authorised under the Statutes, GRs or Sport Rules, provided it is admissible (see paragraph 2 below): - 1.1 With the Appeal Committee (or with the FEI Tribunal if there is no Appeal Committee) against Decisions by the Ground Jury. - 1.2 With the FEI Tribunal against Decisions of the Appeal Committee or any other person or body. - With the CAS against Decisions by the FEI Tribunal.
+The person or body lodging such Appeal shall inform the Secretary General and provide him with copies of the statement of Appeal.
+An Appeal is not admissible: - 2.1 Against Decisions by the Ground Jury in cases covered by Article 159.67.1-4 (or in cases in relation to the arena, an obstacle or the course if there is no Appeal Committee); - 2.2 Against Decisions of the Appeal Committee on Appeals arising from Decisions made by the Ground Jury. - 2.3 If there is no Appeal Committee, against Decisions made by the FEI Tribunal on Appeals arising from Decisions made by the Ground Jury. - 3 Appeals to the Appeal Committee must be in writing, signed and accompanied by supporting evidence in writing or by the presence of one or more witnesses and must be lodged no later than one (1) hour after the Decision of the Ground Jury. - 4 If there is no Appeal Committee, Appeals to the FEI Tribunal must be in writing, signed and accompanied by supporting evidence in writing or by the presence of one or more witnesses and must reach the FEI Tribunal no later than fourteen (14) days after the end of the Event.
+So far as Competitions are concerned, the right of Appeal is limited to questions of the eligibility of an Athlete or Horse and questions involving the interpretation of the Sport Rules. - 5 Appeals to the FEI Tribunal must be dispatched to the Secretary General and signed by the appellant or his authorised agent and accompanied by supporting evidence in writing or by the presence of one or more witnesses at a designated hearing and must reach the FEI Tribunal within thirty (30) days of the date on which the Secretary General's notification of the earlier Decision was sent. - 6

-- 2.1.
-Against Decisions by the Ground Jury in cases covered by Article 159.6.1-4 (or in cases in relation to the arena, an obstacle or the course if there is no Appeal Committee); - 2.2.
-Against Decisions of the Appeal Committee on Appeals arising from Decisions made by the Ground Jury. - 2.3.
-If there is no Appeal Committee, against Decisions made by the FEI Tribunal on Appeals arising from Decisions made by the Ground Jury. - 3.
-Appeals to the Appeal Committee must be in writing, signed and accompanied by supporting evidence in writing or by the presence of one or more witnesses and must be lodged no later than one (1) hour after the Decision of the Ground Jury. - 4.
-If there is no Appeal Committee, Appeals to the FEI Tribunal must be in writing, signed and accompanied by supporting evidence in writing or by the presence of one or more witnesses and must reach the FEI Tribunal no later than fourteen (14) days after the end of the Event.
-So far as Competitions are concerned, the right of Appeal is limited to questions of the eligibility of an Athlete or Horse and questions involving the interpretation of the Sport Rules. - 5.
-Appeals to the FEI Tribunal must be dispatched to the Secretary General and signed by the appellant or his authorised agent and accompanied by supporting evidence in writing or by the presence of one or more witnesses at a designated hearing and must reach the FEI Tribunal within thirty (30) days of the date on which the Secretary General's notification of the earlier Decision was sent. - 6.1 Appeals to the CAS together with supporting documents must be dispatched to the CAS Secretariat pursuant to the Procedural Rules of the CAS Code of Sports-related Arbitration: - 6.2.
-So as to reach the CAS within twenty-one (21) days of the date on which the Secretary General's notification of the FEI Tribunal Decision was received by the National Federation of the Person Responsible; - 6.2 A copy of the statement of Appeal should be sent concurrently to the Secretary General.
+- 6.1 Appeals to the CAS together with supporting documents must be dispatched to the CAS Secretariat pursuant to the Procedural Rules of the CAS Code of Sports-related Arbitration: 6.2.
+So as to reach the CAS within twenty-one (21) days of the date on which the Secretary - 6.2.
+So as to reach the CAS within twenty-one (21) days of the date on which the Secretary General's notification of the FEI Tribunal Decision was received by the National Federation of the Person Responsible.
+6.2.
+A convert of Appendix to Appendix the two secretary Converts (Convert - 6.3 A copy of the statement of Appeal should be sent concurrently to the Secretary General.